Balcony & Container Gardening

 Best plants for vertical planters

-Good choices include:
+Good first choices include:

-• Chives
+• Chives.

-• Parsley
+• Parsley.

-• Loose-leaf salad
+• Loose-leaf salad.

-• Rocket
+• Rocket.

-• Mint only if contained carefully
+• Mint only if it is kept clearly contained.

 Avoid large tomatoes, courgettes, potatoes and deep-rooted crops in shallow vertical pockets.
+They need more compost volume than most vertical planters provide.

 Wind and stability